LoPriore Can Meet Your Surety Bond Needs

 Already have a policy?
 Easily upload your insurance policy so we can explore and compare true apple-to-apple options.

 Talk To An Agent

 Want assistance or have questions?
 Our agents are happy to help.
 Please call to discuss your insurance needs.

 WHAT IS IT?

 Surety bonds serve as a contract between three parties that guarantees certain terms will be followed.
 If the terms aren’t followed and obligations completed, losses or damages can be recovered from that bond.

 The three parties included in a surety bond are:

-- The surety: The organization issuing the bond (like your insurance company)
+- The surety: The organization issuing the bond (the insurance company)

 - The principal: The individual or company who is required to have the bond (You or your company, employer, etc.)

 - The obligee: The person or organization protected by the bond (the customer who is eligible to recover losses if the obligation isn’t met)